scawful/halext-org/ios/DISTRIBUTION.md

 **Quick Setup:**
 1. Build IPA on your Mac
 2. AirDrop the `.ipa` file to her iPhone
-3. She opens AltStore
+3. She opens SideStore
 4. Taps **+** to install
-5. Logs in with her account credentials
+5. Logs in with her Apple ID (SideStore signs on-device)

-**Note:** AltStore apps need to be refreshed every 7 days (free Apple ID) or 365 days (paid developer account).
+**Note:** SideStore apps still follow Apple’s 7-day free-profile window but SideStore will auto-refresh as long as its anisette/VPN session is available (paid developer IDs last 365 days).

 ---